Bread brings comfort, especially on Mother’s Day. I have many memories of my mother baking bread, teacakes, and cakes in her kitchen.

-Dinner rolls that divided in the middle or the ones that had three sections were my favorite kinds.
-Bread was my weakness, especially bread with butter.
+The best dinner rolls were the ones that were divided in the middle or had three sections served hot with melted butter.
+Bread was my weakness, especially with butter.
 Butter melted in a hot roll was as good as dessert – almost.

 MaMa Arzelia baked cornbread the way I liked it.
 Her special recipe included a tablespoon of sugar.
 Using a tablespoon of sugar with certain foods must have been a family thing.
 Her youngest sister, Ruth, taught me that English peas (sweet peas) taste better with a tablespoon of sugar.

-These day I’ve learned that bread makes me feel bloated unless it’s gluten free.
-Where there’s gluten, inflammation is bound to show up somewhere like with leg pains at night.
+Through the years, however, I’ve learned that bread makes me feel bloated unless it’s gluten free.
+Where there’s gluten, inflammation is bound to show up with leg pains at night.
 You can feel excruciating pain in the whole leg just by lightly touching a pressure point of the pain.

 Seriously, I love bread.
-I had it growing up, and it stuck with me.
+I ate plenty of it as a child and it stuck with me.
 Pancakes, waffles, or biscuits for breakfast.
 Sandwich for lunch.
 Rolls with dinner.
 Bread three times a day.
 Not a difficult diet at all.

 Bread is a comfort food and makes me think of fond memories in my mother’s and grandmothers’ kitchens.
 That’s why I saved the “Bread” crocheted piece my mother had tagged to sell in her booth at my sister-in-law’s craft mall.
-I saved the piece with the tagged left attached.
-A special memory.
+I saved the piece with the tag left attached.
+It’s a special memory.
 Either Mother crocheted the piece, or my aunt did.
 They both knew how to crochet.
-It’s a kitchen heirloom, a piece of comfort now kept in my own kitchen.
+It’s a kitchen crocheted heirloom, a piece of comfort now kept in my own kitchen.